 This page is long on purpose.
-Most Realtor pages on Cascades are short, generic, and missing the things buyers actually need to know to write a confident offer.
-We’ll walk you through everything — the market, the community’s history and origin story, the amenities, the HOA fee bundle and what it really covers, the 55+ HOPA rules with the inheritance and surviving-spouse edge cases, the rental rules, the flood-zone reality, the schools (yes, even in a 55+ community), the daily logistics, and the buyer FAQs that capture the 20 highest-volume search questions about Cascades.
+Most realtor pages on Cascades are thin, generic, and missing the things buyers and sellers actually need — the Levitt-to-Medallion history, the 28,000 sq ft clubhouse amenity bundle, the HOA fee bundle and what it really covers, the 55+ HOPA rules with the inheritance and surviving-spouse edge cases, the inland east-of-41 storm posture, the flood-zone reality, and the live MLS numbers that tell you what a Cascades home is actually worth today.
+We put all of it here as proof of the expertise we bring to every Cascades listing and every Cascades buyer.

 The street grid is built around several scenic lakes and cascading fountains that give the community its name.
 Walking and biking trails connect the residential streets to the central clubhouse amenity zone, and covered verandas are common features on the original Levitt-era home designs.